 USPS stands for the United States Postal Service and is one of America’s trusted and leading postal services.
 They have been around for several decades and remain a very common household name across homes in America.

-The USPS is a sought-after carrier for handling small to medium-sized packages by businesses and individuals across the US.
+The USPS is a sought-after shipping carrier with logistics services for handling small packages to medium-sized packages by businesses and individuals across the US.
 It also boasts some of the lowest post office shipping rates in the country.
 It’s very rare that shipping companies like UPS and FedEx match the low pricing of USPS.

-One of the most cost-effective options is the USPS Retail Ground which is a ground shipping service highly recommended for customers who are not bound by time and lets them ship packages up to a maximum of 70 pounds.
+One of the most cost-effective delivery services is the USPS Retail Ground which is a ground service highly recommended for customers who are not bound by time sensitive packages up to a maximum of 70 pounds.
+Other popular USPS services that USPS offers include USPS Priority Mail and Flat Rate Shipping.

 What is UPS?

-UPS stands for United Parcel Services and is one of the leading shipping providers in the United States.
-UPS is well known for being a logistics service provider and package delivery service with over 42,000 UPS post office drop box locations spread across America.
+UPS stands for United Parcel Service and is one of the leading shipping services providers in the United States with the quintessential brown and yellow delivery truck that can be spotted from miles away!
+It doesn’t matter if you’re sending unique media mail or typical flat rate boxes, UPS is well known for offering unparalleled logistics solutions and shipping service, making it one of the best package delivery company with over 42,000 UPS post office drop box locations spread across America.
+Find the nearest UPS Post Offices here.
+This means you can also have a Saturday delivery for your packages.

-The UPS Post Office shipping rates are equally competitive and remain one of the top contenders in a price battle of UPS vs USPS.
+UPS shipping rates are equally competitive and remain a top courier service, especially in a price battle of USPS vs UPS.
 Every time someone searches “United States Postal Service Similar Companies” on their search engines, it is guaranteed to see UPS as one of the top search results.

 Overnight Shipping Cost - UPS vs USPS

-Thanks to modern technology and development in transportation, we are able to overnight our parcels halfway across the world today.
+Thanks to modern technology and development in transportation, we are able to have overnight delivery of our parcels halfway across the world today.
 A few decades ago, this would not have been possible.
 There is no USPS overnight service.
-Their Priority Mail Service is the closest to the overnight option.
-UPS, on the other hand, has its own overnight package that delivers in record time.
+Their Priority Mail Service is the closest to the overnight shipping option.
+UPS, on the other hand, has its own priority service to have an overnight package that delivers in record time.

 The UPS overnight shipping cost varies according to the overnight package you choose.
-There are a few options that let you deliver packages overnight such as UPS Next Day Air Saver, UPS Next Day Air Early, and UPS Next Day Air.
-The shipping costs can be anywhere between $100 and $250 depending on the weight and option you choose for shipping the package.
+There are a few next day delivery services that let you deliver packages overnight, such as UPS Next Day Air Saver and UPS Next Day Air Early.
+The shipping costs can be anywhere between $100 and $250 depending on the package weight and option you choose for shipping the package.

 Mail Tracking - UPS vs USPS